abikoka/angular-test/README.md

 aungular-test
 =============

-my practice repository for angularJS
+This is a my practice repository for AngularJS